UB-Mannheim/ocromore/README.md

 You can find the UNLV results in [Testfiles/results](./Testfiles/results).

 ### Roadmap
 ✓  Parse files to the database
 ✓  Preprocess file information
 ✓  Combine file information
 ✓  Evaluate results against groundtruth
-✓  Visual comparision (result vs. gt) with diff-tool
+✓  Visual comparison (result vs. gt) with diff-tool
 ✓  Store results in txt-file
 ✘  Store results in database/hocr-files
 ✘  Plot results in different ways (with matplotlib)

 #### Supported fileformats
 ✓  hocr (with confidences)
 ✓  abbyy-xml (with confidences "ASCII")

 ## Installation

 This installation is tested with [Ubuntu][ubuntu-link] and we expect that it should